AdinaZekiAlHazzouri/RDD_Paper/README.md

 SYSBP | Systolic Blood Pressure (mmHg) | Running variable (X) BPMEDS | Use of Anti-hypertensive medication at exam (0 = No, 1 = Yes) | Treatment status variable (D) AGE | Age at exam (years) | Variable at baseline used to assess covariate balance

+The entire walkthrough of this application can be found in the enclosed document, "Appendix Methods: RD Application, Methods and Results.docx."
+In addition, the physical R code for running this application can be found in the file, "RDD-paper-code.R"